Where and what is your current position?

 A course I took with Dr. John Willinski on open access to knowledge was especially influential for me, and I still draw on research I was exposed to in that course for the work I do now on developing platforms for local language OER.
-In April 2016, my colleague and I are presenting a paper on our work in developing an OER tool for Afghanistan at the Global Open Education conference in Krakow, Poland, and in writing that paper, I went back to research I did for that course back in 2009.
+In April 2016, a colleague and I presented a paper on our work in developing an OER tool for Afghanistan at the Global Open Education conference in Krakow, Poland, and in writing that paper, I went back to research I did for that course back in 2009.

 What motivated you to pursue graduate work at UBC?

 I needed an education about education.
 UBC had a program on language and literacy education that was a good match for me, and a research program in East Africa.
 I did my thesis research in northern Uganda.